chartjs/Chart.js/docs/docs/developers/charts.md

     // chart types using a single scale
     linkScales: function() {},

-    // Called by the main chart controller when an update is triggered.
-The default implementation handles the number of data points changing and creating elements appropriately.
-    buildOrUpdateElements: function() {}
+    // Parse the data into the controller meta data.
+The default implementation will work for cartesian parsing, but an example of an overridden
+    // version can be found in the doughnut controller
+    parse: function(start, count) {},
 }
 ```